Recording a symphonic orchestra is extraordinarily challenging and expensive. So, how do you get around this hurdle as a bedroom producer?

 VSCO 2 CE captures interpretations by music students, teachers, or collectors of rare and antique orchestral instruments.
 Recorded in the most transparent way possible, the open-source Versilian Studio’s Chamber Orchestra 2 CE is chock full of character, texture, and variety.

-VSCO 2 CE offers a lot of articulation and control over the included orchestral sounds.
-Nearly all included patches even give you a choice of a different performer.
+VSCO 2 CE offers extensive articulation features and hands-on control over the included orchestral sounds.
+Nearly all included patches even allow you to choose a different performer.

 If you’re looking for a free orchestral VST that sounds more intimate than various high-budget options, look no further than VSCO 2!